 - Go into any dollar shop in America, and you will find lots of cheap plastic water pistols, some Christmas decorations that look crap and a wall full of sunhats and dog leashes and fidget spinners.
 The Japanese version of the store is at the opposite end of the spectrum.

 - In the 100 Yen shop, you will find high-quality, useful items including kitchen essentials, special pegs to keep your clothes neatly folded, beautifully scented candles and slippers for the house.
 In fact, anything that will make life easier can be found in these fabulous stores.
 The price is, well, no more than 100 yen and the quality and choice is top notch.
 Now that would make me happy.

 Other related posts you will enjoy!

 So there you have it.
-The list of ten habits that the Japanese practice on a regular basis, things that make everyday life in Japan a little less stress-free and calm.
+The list of ten habits that the Japanese practice on a regular basis, things that make daily life in Japan a little less stress-free and calm.
 I don’t know about you, but I think we could all do with a few pink blossom parties in our life!
 What do you think?